ATO Copilot and the Compliance Gap in Agentic Software

 Published:

-At c0mpiled-10/DC: AI for Government, I built ATO Copilot in a four-hour hackathon and won 1st place.
+At c0mpiled-10/DC: AI for Government, I built ATO Copilot, a four-hour hackathon prototype for source-backed authorization support.
+It won 1st place, but the more interesting part was the question it explored.

 Can AI help government teams move through authorization and compliance workflows by grounding every recommendation in source evidence?